mitdbg/palimpzest/abacus-research/README_CUAD_LOCAL.md

 This will:
 - Create a `cuad-data/` directory
 - Download the CUAD dataset files (train and test JSON files)
-- Download the original dataset script for reference
+- Download the original dataset script from HuggingFace for reference

 ### 2. Updated Scripts

-The following scripts have been updated to use local data:
+The following scripts have been updated to use local data via `cuad_data_loader.py`:

-- **cuad-demo.py** - Updated to load directly from local JSON files
+- **cuad-demo.py**
-- **cuad-max-quality-at-cost.py** - Updated to use `cuad_data_loader.py`
+- **cuad-max-quality-at-cost.py**

 ### 3. Running the Scripts